This is update to an article we first posted in 2015

 Group #1 Prospective Students

-Pain point: They want to be successful in life.
+Pain point: Students want an education to set help them be successful in life.

-- Pay-per-click (PPC) on major search engines like Google
+- Pay-per-click (PPC) on major search engines such as Google and Baidu

 - Email Marketing with engaging content

 - Search Engine Optimization (SEO) of your site so prospects can find you more easily

 - Educational Fairs